 A couple days after the assault, Mark resurfaced, telling Ally that if she went to the police he would “share pictures of her with the world” – and so she remain silent.
 For many months after, Ally was terrorised by her abuser – he blackmailed her, stalked her online, harassed her and hacked into her computer.
 She went an entire year living in shame, alone with her stifling secret.
 Depression set in and Ally became suicidal, which led to her abusing drugs and engaging in other self-destructive behaviour.

 At work one morning, about a year after the worst night of her life, Ally opened the newspaper to find the face of her tormenter plastered all over the front page.
-He had apparently been caught and was being charged with multiple counts of online sexual assault, blackmail, child pornography and many other crimes.
+He had apparently been caught and was being charged with multiple counts of online sexual assault, blackmail, child sexual abuse material (child pornography) and many other crimes.
 It was at this point that Ally realised she was not the only one who had been victimised and who was forced to live with the fear, shame and stigma that comes with being sexually violated.

 Her offender was eventually imprisoned, albeit only for a few years.
 In the couple years it took before Ally was able to get a semblance of justice for the violent crime committed against her and many other children, Ally became an unrelenting advocate against child exploitation and abuse.
 Using her personal experience as an example, she began advising law enforcement officers in Canada, specifically those who worked on cases of online child sexual exploitation.
 She has spoken at a number of major conferences, including at the Canadian Parliament on a bill to protect citizens from online exploitation.